Posted on January 15, 2012

 Dr. Johnson replaces Rev. Dr. Aaron E. Gast, who retired recently after more than thirty-two years of service and was awarded Emeritus status by his fellow Trustees.
 Dr. Gast was Charlotte Newcombe’s pastor at the First Presbyterian Church of Germantown in Philadelphia during the last eleven years of her life.
 The Charlotte W. Newcombe Foundation was established upon Mrs. Newcombe’s death in 1979.

 The Newcombe Foundation has awarded grants totaling $54 million since 1981, primarily for student scholarships at ninety-nine colleges and universities.
-It also funds the prestigious Charlotte W. Newcombe Doctoral Dissertation Fellowships program administered by the Woodrow Wilson National Fellowship Foundation.
+It also funds the prestigious Charlotte W. Newcombe Doctoral Dissertation Fellowships program administered by the Institute for Citizens & Scholars.
 In thirty years of program operation, students have received over 33,000 Newcombe Scholarships and 1,100 Newcombe Fellowships.
 At last report, Newcombe-endowed scholarship funds at fifty-eight universities and colleges had a combined market value over $14 million.